andrew/ultimate-awesome/README.md

 - [awesome-quick-dev](https://github.com/bfchengnuo/awesome-quick-dev) - 收集各类开源快速开发框架、常用库与小工具。.
 - [awesome-wax](https://github.com/blocdraig/awesome-wax) - 👑 A curated list of awesome resources related to the WAX Blockchain.
 - [awesomecryptocurrency](https://github.com/bobquest33/awesomecryptocurrency) - Awesome List to Learn about Blockchain & Cryptocurrency.
-- [awesome-ai-agents](https://github.com/brandonhimpfen/awesome-ai-agents) - A curated list of frameworks, tools, platforms, and resources for building AI agents.
 - [awesome-ai-healthcare](https://github.com/brandonhimpfen/awesome-ai-healthcare) - A curated list of tools, frameworks, applications, datasets, and resources for AI in Healthcare.
 - [awesome-audio-engineering](https://github.com/brandonhimpfen/awesome-audio-engineering) - A curated list of tools, software, libraries, standards, hardware resources, workflows, and learning materials for audio engineering.
 - [awesome-aws](https://github.com/brandonhimpfen/awesome-aws) - A curated list of awesome tools, guides, open-source libraries, and educational resources for Amazon Web Services (AWS).
 - [awesome-business-intelligence](https://github.com/brandonhimpfen/awesome-business-intelligence) - A curated list of tools, platforms, frameworks, and learning resources for Business Intelligence (BI).
 - [awesome-chemistry](https://github.com/brandonhimpfen/awesome-chemistry) - A curated list of resources for chemistry, spanning theory, computation, laboratory tools, open datasets, cheminformatics, molecular modeling, and learning materials across organic, inorganic, physical, analytical, and materials chemistry.
 - [awesome-cicd](https://github.com/brandonhimpfen/awesome-cicd) - A curated list of tools, platforms, frameworks, practices, and learning resources for Continuous Integration and Continuous Delivery/Deployment (CI/CD).
+- [awesome-crypto-mining](https://github.com/brandonhimpfen/awesome-crypto-mining) - A curated list of awesome resources, tools, software, hardware, mining pools, and educational content for cryptocurrency mining.
+This list covers everything from getting started with mining to advanced tools and techniques for maximizing profitability.
 - [awesome-economics](https://github.com/brandonhimpfen/awesome-economics) - A curated list of datasets, tools, models, institutions, and learning resources for economics.
 - [awesome-e-government](https://github.com/brandonhimpfen/awesome-e-government) - A curated list of tools, platforms, policies, and projects that enable digital transformation in public services and governance.
 - [awesome-figma](https://github.com/brandonhimpfen/awesome-figma) - A curated list of awesome Figma plugins, tools, templates, resources, and community links to boost your design workflow.